 801 N. Cass St., (414) 277-1111

 Don't miss indulging in a leisurely brunch at this cozy spot just around the corner from Cathedral Square.
-Options include classic lox and bagel, seasonal quiche specials and pasta carbonara, along with classics like corned beef hash and eggs Benedict.
-Sunday brunch, featuring items from $8-11, is served from 10 a.m. to 2 p.m.
+Options include classic lox and bagel, seasonal quiche, and Guinness French toast, along with classics like corned beef hash and eggs Benedict.
+Sunday brunch, featuring items ranging from $8 to $11, is served from 10 a.m. to 2 p.m.

 1505 W. Mequon Rd., Mequon, (262) 241-7076

-Specializing in soups, salads, vegetarian fare and sandwiches, as well as weekly specials, Cafe 1505 serves up an excellent brunch from 8 a.m. to 3 p.m.
-Saturday and Sunday.
-Also available are handmade Bloody Marys and Bailey's & coffee.
+Specializing in soups, salads, vegetarian fare and sandwiches, as well as weekly specials, Cafe 1505 serves up an excellent brunch from 8 a.m. to 3 p.m., Saturday and Sunday.
+Also available are mimosas and handmade Bloody Marys.

 2306 S. Kinnickinnic Ave., (414) 755-0377

-Cafe Centraal brunch is home to maybe one of the most gluttonous yet delicious items to date.
-The Napolean Dynamite combines a tower of pancakes, four pieces of bacon, two fried eggs, cheese sauce and maple syrup.
-Sounds like a bit too much?
-Don't worry, they've got fun spins on all the classics including omelets, waffles, French toast and Benedicts.
-Serving brunch Saturday and Sunday from 9 a.m. to 3 p.m., check the menu for details because the menu is slightly different depending on the day.
-Many of the dishes can be prepared gluten-free.
+Cafe Centraal's brunch puts a fun spin on all the classics, including omelets, waffles, French toast and Benedicts.
+Serving brunch Saturdays and Sundays from 8 a.m. to 3 p.m., check the menu for details because the menu is slightly different depending on the day.
+Many dishes can be made without meat as well.

 3129 N. Bremen St., (414) 810-3941

 It might be tough to get a table in this tiny Riverwest restaurant, but brunch is well worth the wait.
 Offered Saturday and Sunday from 10 a.m. to 2 p.m., brunch is a mixture of Latin-infused specialties and classic favorites.
 Cafe Corazon prides itself on using locally grown ingredients, including beef and seasonal produce from their family farm, Richway Acres.
-The brunch drink menu offers a "beermosa" (orange juice and Tecate beer) along with a variety of non-alcoholic beverages.
+The brunch drink menu offers a "beermosa" (orange juice and Pabst Blue Ribbon) along with a variety of non-alcoholic beverages.

 2608 N. Downer Ave., (414) 963-6366